 It is critical that students read the assigned material before coming to class.
-This is a 3-credit course; therefore, students should expect to spend at least an additional 9 hours per week of their own time in course-related activities, including reading required materials, preparing for exams, etc. Discussions and lectures will be based on the assigned readings.
-Please make sure that you budget enough time during the week to read the material from the text.
+Discussions and lectures will be based on the assigned readings.
+Students are expected to budget enough time during the week to read the material from the text.